-A 'Habitats Regulation Assessment' (HRA) might be required on this site and consultation with the LPA is recommended.
-Refer to Appendix G. Habitats Regulation Assessment (HRA) for details.
+A 'Habitats Regulation Assessment' (HRA) is unlikely to be required on this site.
+Refer to Appendix F. Habitats Regulation Assessment (HRA) for details.

-Designated sites considered Important Ecological - None Features with respect to the proposed development:
+Designated sites considered Important - None

+Ecological Features with respect to the

+proposed development:

 5.2 Habitats

 This section details the habitats present on the Site and recorded during the Extended Phase 1 Habitat Survey, along with important habitats within the vicinity of the site.
 Figure 5.1 maps the Phase 1 habitats recorded onsite during the field survey and Table 5.1 summarises the area of each of these habitats.